Followb1ind1y/Distracted-Driver-Detection-Project/README.md

 ## **Training Process**

-* **Image Augmentation:** Apply some data augmentation methods from `torchvision.transforms` (e.g.RandomPerspective, Normalize) on the train/val dataset.
+* **Image Augmentation:** Apply some data augmentation methods from `torchvision.transforms` (e.g. RandomPerspective, Normalize) on the train/val dataset.
-* **Fine-Tuning Pretrained Models:** Train the image dataset on different pretrained models (e.g.densenet121, EfficientNet_B0, mobilenet_v3_large).
+* **Fine-Tuning Pretrained Models:** Train the image dataset on different pretrained models (e.g. densenet121, EfficientNet_B0, mobilenet_v3_large).
-* **Ensemble Methods:** Implement ensemble methods (e.g.Majority vote, Average likelihood, Weighted Majority) to boost the performance of the models.
+* **Ensemble Methods:** Implement ensemble methods (e.g. Majority vote, Average likelihood, Weighted Majority) to boost the performance of the models.
 * **Evaluation:** Evaluate the models on the test set and customized dataset.
 Display the predictions on images and make a demonstration video.

 ## **Results**